 9. How long we will keep your Personal Data

-We will only keep your Personal Data for as long as is necessary to fulfil the purposes we collected it for, which may include satisfying any legal, accounting, or reporting requirements.
+We will only keep your Personal Data for as long as is necessary to fulfil the purposes we collected it for, which may include satisfying any legal, accounting, or reporting requirements, for example, we may keep employment information for 6 years as our legal obligation.
 The retention period depends on the type of Personal Data and the reason we are processing it.
 Further details of retention periods are set out in the Schedule of Processing which can be found at the end of this document.

 When calculating the appropriate retention period for your data, we consider the nature and sensitivity of the data, the purposes for which we are processing the data, and any applicable statutory retention periods.
 Using these criteria, we regularly review the Personal Data which we hold and the purposes for which it is held and processed.

 When we determine that Personal Data can no longer be retained (or where we must comply you request us to delete your data in accordance with your right to do so) we ensure that this data is securely deleted or destroyed.